1005jh/jasonkang14.github.io/content/posts/2019-02-08---React-Native-Facebook-Login-MobX-Front-End.md

 category: "MobX"
 tags:
   - "WeCode"
-  - "Coding Bootcamp"
-  - "React Native"
+  - "reactnative"
-  - "Facebook"
+  - "facebook"
-  - "Social Login"
+  - "socialogin"
-  - "MobX"
+  - "mobx"
 description: "How to send a request to the server via MobX"
 ---